google/google-authenticator-libpam/man/google-authenticator.1.md

     previous code, the current code, the next code) to 17 permitted codes (the 8 previous codes, the current code, and the 8 next codes).
 This will permit for a time skew of up to 4 minutes between client and server.

+    The window size must be between 1 and 21.

 -W, --minimal-window
 :   Disable window of concurrently valid codes.